jeffamstutz/tsimd/README.md

 TODO:

-- 64-bit element pack of widths > 1
+- use intrinsics for 64-bit element pack of widths > 1 (only stubbed at the moment)
 - replace ```#pragma omp simd``` loop implementations with intrinsics where appropriate
+- element type promotions for operators (i.e. vint * vfloat = vfloat)